 PREREQUISITES: Enrollment in some courses is restricted to students who have taken certain other courses, who have attained a particular class standing, who have obtained the consent of the instructor, or who are pursuing a particular major or majors.
-These restrictions are listed with the course description.
+These restrictions are listed with the course description in the Catalog.